Nsohko/WhisperSG/README.md

 <unique_id>   <absolute path to the audio file-N>
 ```

-2. text.txt: Contains the transcriptions corresponding to each of the audio files mentioned in audio_paths.txt.
+2. `text.txt`: Contains the transcriptions corresponding to each of the audio files mentioned in audio_paths.txt.
 The transcriptions should be indexed by its corresponding audio file’s unique audio ID, as stored in audio_paths.txt.
 The order of IDs in audio_paths.txt and text.txt should also be consistent
 ```
 <unique_id>   <Transcription (ground truth) corresponding to the audio file-1>
 <unique_id>   <Transcription (ground truth) corresponding to the audio file21>